Highlights of Hamburg: Water and History

 The Alster Lake

-Its opulent grasslands on the edge of the bank offer plenty of opportunities to be close to the water, right in the middle of the city.
-Just kicking back on a blanket or a deckchair, jogging “all the way round the Alster,” taking a walk, playing frisbee and boules – the options are endless for you to enjoy this splendid green oasis on land.
+Opulent grasslands on the edge of the bank offer plenty of opportunities to be close to the water, right in the middle of the city.
+Just kicking back on a blanket or a deck chair, jogging “all the way round the Alster,” taking a walk, playing frisbee and boules – the options are endless for you to enjoy this splendid green oasis on land.
 During some winters, you will even be able to make your way across the lake to the other bank without getting your feet wet.
 Naturally, the Alster is surrounded by cafés and restaurants where you can enjoy a meal or drink with a splendid view of the water.

 Hamburg Town Hall

-In stark contrast to restrained Hanseatic style, the Town Hall is has an elaborately decorated façade, flanked by a total of 20 statues of emperors.
-The Kaisersaal (imperial hall) – named because of the visit by Kaiser Wilhelm II at the opening of the North Sea-Baltic Canal – has a striking ceiling painting that symbolises merchant shipping under the German flag.
-In the Senate chamber, light passes through the large glass roof: This symbolises the ancient Germanic custom that the council should meet in open air.
-The Grand Ballroom is 46 metres long, 18 metres wide and 15 metres high.
+In the Senate chamber, light passes through the large glass roof: this symbolizes the ancient Germanic custom that the council should meet in open air.
+The Grand Ballroom is 46 meters long, 18 meters wide and 15 meters high.
 Five huge paintings depict the history of Hamburg from 800 to 1900 and 62 city coats of arms of the old Hanseatic League decorate the walls.
 The three chandeliers with 278 lights each weigh 1,500 kilograms!

 St. Michaelis Church